tomasantunes/pfc-v3/README.md

 - Install MySQL and create a database called "pfc_v3".
 - Run the file database/create-tables.sql on your new database.
 - Copy the file "secret-config-base.json" and rename it "secret-config.json".
+- Copy the file "frontend/src/config-base.json" and rename it "frontend/src/config.json".
-- Fill out the necessary fields on this file.
+- Fill out the necessary fields on these files.
 - Run the command "npm install" on the root folder.
 - Run the command "npm install" on the frontend folder.
 - Run the command "npm run build" on the frontend folder.